-Its enemies are emotions masquerading as knowledge, irrationality, and relying too much on gut or intuitive feelings (the latter have their place as adjuncts to critical thinking, but should not be mistaken for it or used in its stead).
+Its enemies are emotions masquerading as knowledge, irrationality, and relying too much on gut or intuitive feelings (the latter have their place as adjuncts to critical thinking but should not be mistaken for it or used in its stead).

-Here’s what comprises critical thinking – and how to apply in everyday decision-making.
+Here’s what comprises critical thinking – and how to apply it in everyday decision-making.

 6 tips on how to become a better critical thinker